sanaz-shahraeini/fetchAPI-Javascript/README.md

 1. HTML Structure:

-✔️ The HTML structure includes a div with the class App which contains an h1 and another div with the class flex and ID user-container.
+- ✔️The HTML structure includes a div with the class App which contains an h1 and another div with the class flex and ID user-container.
-✔️ This user-container is where user data will be dynamically inserted.
+- ✔️ This user-container is where user data will be dynamically inserted.

 2. CSS Styling:

-✔️ The CSS file styles the container, flexbox layout, individual user divs, and images.
+- ✔️ The CSS file styles the container, flexbox layout, individual user divs, and images.
 It ensures that the user information is presented in a clean, organized manner.

 3. JavaScript:

-✔️ The JavaScript file handles fetching user data from the API and displaying it on the webpage. fetchUsers is an asynchronous function that fetches user data from the API, parses the JSON response, and calls displayUsers to update the DOM.
+- ✔️ The JavaScript file handles fetching user data from the API and displaying it on the webpage. fetchUsers is an asynchronous function that fetches user data from the API, parses the JSON response, and calls displayUsers to update the DOM.
-✔️ displayUsers iterates over the user data, creating and appending elements for each user's name, email, and avatar to the user-container.
+- ✔️ displayUsers iterates over the user data, creating and appending elements for each user's name, email, and avatar to the user-container.
-✔️ The DOMContentLoaded event ensures that the JavaScript runs after the HTML content has been loaded.
+- ✔️ The DOMContentLoaded event ensures that the JavaScript runs after the HTML content has been loaded.

 ## 🔦 Overview